-The majority of residence hall rooms are double rooms (meaning two beds in one room), but there are also triples, singles, and suite-style rooms.
+The majority of residence hall rooms are double rooms (meaning two beds in one room) or triples.
+There are also suite-style rooms and limited singles.
+Room layouts and furniture may vary building to building and even room to room.

-When you register for housing, you will get to select your top five room-type-by-building choices.
+When you register for housing, you will select your preference for each room type.
 No matter what room type you prefer, every student will have their own bed, desk, chair, and wardrobe or closet space.

 Double Rooms